 Your wedding and engagement ring are usually your most-worn jewelry pieces, so you probably want to see those wedding rings fit again.
 A lot of things become too small and uncomfortable during pregnancy–shoes, pants, and even your rings.
 Fortunately, your fingers are usually the easiest and quickest body part to return to normal after giving birth.

 Wedding rings should be able to fit again within a few weeks after pregnancy.
 During pregnancy, a woman’s body produces about 50% more blood and bodily fluids which leads to edema in places such as the hands, feet, ankles, and face.
 All of those extra fluids will start disappearing quickly after delivery in most cases.

-While it’s great to see that baby bump grow over nine months, it’s hard to watch the numbers on the scale grow too!
-Weight from excess fluids contributes to the overall weight gain and loss during and after pregnancy.
+While it’s great to see that baby bump grow over nine months, it’s hard to see parts other than your stomach change so much.
+Weight from excess fluids contributes to overall weight gain and loss during and after pregnancy.
 So, when can you expect edema to subside postpartum?
 Is swelling harmful to your body?
 How can you prevent swelling during pregnancy?
 There are lots of questions (and answers!) for this all-too-common concern.

 While many women understand that weight gain is part of pregnancy, along with a host of other fun and exciting side effects, they don’t always attribute fluid as a large part of the weight their body uses to nourish and grow the developing baby.

 By 34 weeks, the average woman is carrying nearly 50% more fluids in her body than before pregnancy, which is about 8 liters or approximately two gallons!
 Try carrying two gallons of milk around for a day and it’s no wonder swelling is a typical pregnancy woe (along with fatigue).